Chapter 9. Educational Records

 Sec.
 9–201.
 Directory Information

-- “Directory information” is defined as a student’s name, local and permanent addresses, electronic mail addresses, public username, telephone listing, place of birth, major field(s) of study, participation in officially recognized activities and sports, weight and height if a member of an athletic team, dates of attendance, enrollment status, degrees, awards and honors received (including selection criteria), the most recent previous educational institution attended, job title and dates of employment when employed by the University in a position that requires student status, and other similar information.
+- “Directory information” is defined as a student’s name, local and permanent addresses, electronic mail addresses, UT EID, telephone listing, place of birth, major field(s) of study, participation in officially recognized activities and sports, weight and height if a member of an athletic team, dates of attendance, enrollment status, degrees, awards and honors received (including selection criteria), the most recent previous educational institution attended, job title and dates of employment when employed by the University in a position that requires student status, and other similar information.
 Other similar information includes a student’s classification and expected date of graduation and student parking permit information.

 - Directory information is public information and will be made available to the public unless the student has restricted it as described in subsection 9–201(c).